liuheng92/tensorflow_PSENet/readme.md

 ### Installation
 1. Any version of tensorflow version > 1.0 should be ok.
+2. python 2 or 3 will be ok.

 ### Download
-1. Models trained on ICDAR 2017 (training set) + ICPR 2018 (training set): be avariable
+trained on ICDAR 2015 (training set) + ICDAR2017 MLT (training set): be avariable
-2. Resnet V1 50 provided by tensorflow slim: [slim resnet v1 50](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)

 ### Train
-If you want to train the model, you should provide the dataset path, in the dataset path, a separate gt text file should be provided for each image and run
+If you want to train the model, you should provide the dataset path, in the dataset path, a separate gt text file should be provided for each image, and **make sure that gt text and image file have the same names**.

+Then run train.py like:

 ```
 python train.py --gpu_list=0 --input_size=512 --batch_size_per_gpu=8 --checkpoint_path=./resnet_v1_50_rbox/ \